Cricket Hollow Partners, L.P. v. MMA Cricket Hollow, LLC

 Commitment Notice," which states the amount of tax credits that the TDHCA has allocated to the

-planned project.
-Because the developer does not receive all the tax credits immediately . . . the developer
+the planned project.
+Because the developer does not receive all the tax credits immediately . . . the

-sells the rights to the future credits in exchange for equity contributions paid during the project's
+developer sells the rights to the future credits in exchange for equity contributions paid during the

-program] housing project, the investor must purchase an ownership interest in the low-income housing
+Credit program] housing project, the investor must purchase an ownership interest in the low-income

-project that is entitled to the tax credits.
-In the limited partnership context, as here, the limited partner
+housing project that is entitled to the tax credits.
+In the limited partnership context, as here, the limited

-"buys" the tax credits for a fixed price.
-Then, in exchange for its limited partnership interest, the limited
+partner "buys" the tax credits for a fixed price.
+Then, in exchange for its limited partnership interest, the

-partner makes capital contributions to the project during construction intervals at the agreed price.
-The
+limited partner makes capital contributions to the project during construction intervals at the agreed

-limited partner's ownership interest entitles it to claim the future tax credits and other benefits in proportion
+price.
+The limited partner's ownership interest entitles it to claim the future tax credits and other

-investment, as well as the depreciation and operating loss deductions that flow from the housing project.
+monetary investment, as well as the depreciation and operating loss deductions that flow from the

 . . . .